philmccarthy/philmccarthy.github.io/_posts/2021-01-29-turing-midway-update.md

 But I've also had the chance to meet and work with amazing humans.
 Being a member of the diverse, progressive Turing community has pushed me to check my unconscious bias and hone my active listening skills.

+I come to software development from an industry that shares demographics with the tech industry: male dominated and overwhelmingly white.
+In the golf world, I was uncomfortable with the lack of effort—and often outspoken pushback—toward diversity, inclusion, and belonging.
+I'm extremely pleased to be studying software development at an organization that takes challenging these norms seriously.

-As a student leadership rep for my cohort, I'm taking an active role in building our community's culture by leading retros, making space for everyone's voice to be heard, and executing on takeaways from the team.
+As a student leadership rep for my cohort, I'm also taking an active role in building our community's culture by leading retros, making space for everyone's voice to be heard, and executing on takeaways from the team.
+It's a role that's *not exactly* in my comfort zone.
+I'm finding joy from stepping outside of it though.

 Here's to the next chapter!